 Online fraud can be committed in a number of ways.
 For example:

 - Electronic financial frauds, for example, online banking frauds and internet enabled card-not-present (CNP) fraud.
 Internet-enabled CNP fraud involves transactions conducted remotely, over the internet, where neither cardholder nor card is present.
 Related to this are e-commerce frauds, which refer more generally to fraudulent financial transactions related to retail sales carried out online.
 Both businesses and customers may be victims.

 - Fraudulent sales through online auction or retail sites or through fake websites, which may offer goods or services that are not provided.
 Alternatively buyers may be led to purchase a counterfeit product (when led to believe it was an original).
 This may also include other retail misrepresentations, such as online ticketing fraud

 - Mass-marketing frauds and consumer scams, including but not limited to:

-- Phishing scams are a particular kind of mass-marketing fraud: they refer specifically to the use of fraudulent emails disguised as legitimate emails that ask or fish for personal or corporate information from users, for example, passwords or bank account deta Phishing attempts can be sent out en masse to a range of potential targets;
+- Phishing: these scams are a particular kind of mass-marketing fraud - they refer specifically to the use of fraudulent emails disguised as legitimate emails that ask or fish for personal or corporate information from users, for example, passwords or bank account details.
+Phishing attempts can be sent out en masse to a range of potential targets;

-- Pharming occurs where a user is directed to a fake website, sometimes from phishing emails, to input their personal details; and
+- Pharming, which occurs when a user is directed to a fake website, sometimes from phishing emails, to input their personal details; and

 - Online romance (or social networking/dating website) frauds.
 Individuals may be contacted via social networking or dating sites and persuaded to part with personal information or money following a lengthy online relationship.